oulrich1/PeruseWithSpritz/README.md

 URL to prevent multiple spritz web scrapes?)

 ## Known Issues:
+- Spritz text is too small on some devices.
+(Update epub text equivalently)
 - URL Link sharing opens the spritz fragment (through the 'peruse controller' aka edittext fragment) and the url is saved in a recent perusal item, but Spritz fails to load and "spritz" the url..
 The current user workaround is to go to the recent perusals list and select the url just shared/added. then it works flawlessly.
 - Main activity: Choosing intent assumes "*/*" intent type is for e-pubs, should just be "application/epub+zip".
 On phone and simulator, sharing/sending epub from filesystem with the app created an intent with type "*/*". unexpected..
 - E-Pub UI is plain. ( Buttons or no buttons?
 Swipey views! )